Flashes of Insight speaks to a global, always-on world where time is precious.

 “As St Augustine watched a boy playing with a shell on the seashore, he realised that all our theology, catechisms, and dogmatic textbooks are but a small shell compared to the fullness of the mystery of God.” – Tomáš Halík – The Afternoon of Christianity.

-By embracing the mantra ‘Local action—Global thinking,’ Flashes ensures its insights are locally grounded and address broader Catholic, church and global societal contexts, offering perspectives that resonate across a wide range of communities.
+By embracing the mantra ‘Local action—Global thinking,’ Flashes ensures its insights are grounded in local contexts and address broader Catholic, church, and global societal issues, offering perspectives that resonate across a wide range of communities.

 Flashes of insight can be expressed in a range of media styles: Comment and analysis, images, video, book reviews, and reflections.